-Great Abraham Lincoln had said the best way to predict the future is to make it.
+Great Abraham Lincoln ” The best way to predict the future is to make it”.
 So lets all walk on this path together…to spread knowledge and educate underprivileged children, who will go on to make a bright and equitable India…(Pic With Nishit and students from the school recently visited)

 Leave you with a vision, a vision where everyone has an equal chance to learn, opportunity to grow…opportunity to create…opportunity to aspire…opportunity to build…Opportunity To Excel…That Opportunity is with some of us who are fortunate…Make the best use of it while you have time…This should inspire you